NSAPH/National-Causal-Analysis/readme.md

-Perparation of Data and Statisical Analysis
+Preparation of Data and Statistical Analysis
 ================
 Ben Sabath
 June 09, 2020

-This directory contains code covering the creation of the data set used for anaylsis by Xiao Wu in his paper “Evaluating the Impact of Long-term Exposure to Fine Particulate Matter on Mortality Among the Elderly.”.
+This directory contains code covering the creation of the data set used for analysis by Xiao Wu in the paper “Evaluating the Impact of Long-term Exposure to Fine Particulate Matter on Mortality Among the Elderly.”.

-The directory `Confounders` contains the process by which the zip code level demographic data, smoking and bmi data, and weather data are aquired and prepared for use. `Exposures` describes the preperation of the PM2.5 data. `HealthOutcomes` contains the code used to select data from the Medicare Beneficiary Summary Files.
+The directory `Confounders` contains the process by which the zip code level demographic data, smoking and bmi data, and weather data are acquired and prepared for use. `Exposures` describes the preparation of the PM2.5 data. `HealthOutcomes` contains the code used to select data from the Medicare Beneficiary Summary Files.
 Finally, `MergedData` contains the process by which all these data sources are combined and